By Candy French

 Before I start, let me throw in a disclaimer: these techniques are ones I have found to be the most successful in warding off potential problems as the puppy matures to adulthood.
 They are not the only means, they may not work for you.
 But as a Great Dane owner and exhibitor/breeder of conformation show dogs, and now a foster for rescues, I have had success doing these very things and just want to share that.
 They are suggestions, NOT the Ten Commandments.

-It is important to understand that the groundwork you lay out in the first few weeks of having a puppy in your home sets the stage for his interactions with your family, friends, and other animals for the rest of it’s life.
+It is important to understand that the groundwork you lay out in the first few weeks of having a puppy in your home sets the stage for his interactions with your family, friends, and other animals for the rest of it’s life, they might feel stress or anxious due to the new environment, find more info here on how you can help them be more calm.

 Most people think the first thing you must address is housebreaking.
 This is NOT correct.
 The first thing you have to address is the puppy’s place in your home.
 What do I mean by this?
 It’s subtle things-letting your puppy walk on you, make decisions about when to play and when to rest, how your puppy responds to your children, other animals.